Lesson 4 of 6

 Knowledge (gnōsis)

 The term appears in 6:20.
 Is this evidence of the existence of Gnosticism at the time, and is 1 Timothy therefore an anti-gnostic work?
-Generally it is thought that there was a proto-Gnosticism or incipient Gnosticism in the first century, but the great gnostic systems arose in the second century.
+Generally it is thought that there was a precursor to Gnosticism or incipient Gnosticism in the first century, but the great gnostic systems arose in the second century.
 Scholars debate the extent that any of the New Testament books address (or even reflect) Gnosticism, and this passage is key for the discussion.

 False teaching addressed by the author